Where to Buy Essential Oils:

 You also know that nothing should keep you from using essential oils in the near future along this exciting learning journey.
 Marketing tactics aside, you can now more fully scrutinize the various claims made by essential oil companies.
 Therefore, I’ll leave you with a list of several companies you should investigate further.

 My main purpose in listing these companies for you is to give you a few places to begin your search for quality essential oils.
 My purpose in this post is not, however, to recommend any one company over the rest because I really want you to make that determination for yourself.
 If I see certain companies that are really doing a great job with quality, I will likely recommend them in other future posts or pages.
 So, stay tuned.
 We’re in this journey together.

-But it’s not my intention here to “sneak in” any kind of special endorsement in regards to any one company in particular.
+But it’s not my intention here to “sneak in” any kind of special endorsement in regard to any one company in particular.
 Remember, I want you to remain objective, learn how to research, and make solid decisions for yourself.
 It isn’t my place to make these decisions for you because I know how valuable the learning process will be on your journey.
 That includes the content we write here at Enticingly Simple as well.
 Test what we say and make informed decisions.

 Essential Oil Companies to Consider